Approximate Inference for Constructing Astronomical Catalogs from Images: Introduction

 Variational inference (VI) is an alternative to MCMC and the Laplace approximation.
 Like the latter, it uses numerical optimization, not sampling, to find a distribution that approximates the posterior~\citep{blei2017variational}.
 In practice, the resulting optimization problem is often orders of magnitude faster to solve compared to MCMC approaches.
 It can be simpler, too.
 Whereas MCMC transition operators must satisfy strict constraints for validity, the variational optimization problem can in principle be solved using any off-the-shelf technique for numerical optimization.
 Scaling VI to large datasets is nonetheless challenging.

-Our second contribution is to develop two approximate posterior inference procedures for our model, to assess their quality, and to demonstrate how to scale approximate inference to an entire astronomical survey.
-Section~\ref{sec:mcmc} and Section~\ref{sec:vi} present inference procedures based on MCMC and VI, respectively.
+Our second contribution is to develop and compare two approximate posterior inference procedures for our model: one based on MCMC (Section~\ref{sec:mcmc}) and the other based on VI (Section~\ref{sec:vi}).
 Neither is a routine application of Bayesian machinery.
-The MCMC procedure combines annealed importance sampling and slice sampling.
+The MCMC procedure combines annealed importance sampling and slice sampling \citep{neal2001annealed, neal2003slice}.
 The VI procedure breaks with tradition by optimizing with a variant of Newton's method instead of closed-form coordinate ascent.
+For synthetic images drawn from our model, MCMC better quantifies uncertainty, whereas for real astronomical images taken from the Sloan Digital Sky Survey (SDSS), model misspecification may be a more significant limitation than the choice of posterior approximation~(Section~\ref{sec:experiments}).

-Section~\ref{sec:experiments} presents experimental results for both inference procedures, applied to synthetic and real astronomical images.
-We find that MCMC better quantifies uncertainty, but VI is much faster.
-Section~\ref{sec:at-scale} describes scaling VI to the entire Sloan Digital Sky Survey (SDSS) using a supercomputer.
+For either type of data, our VI procedure is orders of magnitude faster than our MCMC procedure.
+We scale our VI procedure to the entire Sloan Digital Sky Survey (SDSS) using a supercomputer (Section~\ref{sec:at-scale}).
 To our knowledge, this is the largest-scale reported application of VI by at least one order of magnitude.

-Section~\ref{sec:discussion} draws conclusions about each inference procedure.
-We consider not just the runtime and accuracy, but also our experience deriving the algorithms, implementing them, and maintaining code for each inference technique.
+While our statistical model and inference procedures are accurate on average, the final scientific analysis of a subpopulation of stars or galaxies typically requires priors that are accurate for that particular subpopulation.
+Several strategies are available for downstream tasks requiring priors specific to the subpopulation, both with and without reprocessing the image data (Section~\ref{sec:discussion}).